Japanese cruiser Maya: Battle of Leyte Gulf

 rescued 769 men, and transferred them to the battleship Musashi, which was sunk the following day; 143 of Mayas crewmen were lost with Musashi.
 Thus, from the final crew of 1,105 crewmen, 479 were lost.
 She was removed from the navy list on 20 December 1944.

 Wreck

 On 19 April 2019, researchers aboard announced they had located the wreck of Maya in around 1850 m of water.
 She sits upright with the tip of the bow broken off and lying upside down off the port quarter of the remainder of the wreck.
 She is in astonishingly good condition, with all main gun turrets still in place, and the massive bridge structure intact.
 Although her sister ship Atago was also sunk nearby, the bridge structure and main gun layout confirm that the wreck is indeed Maya.

 Maya in popular culture

-In the Studio Ghibli film Grave of the Fireflies, the father of Setsuko and Seita serves onboard Maya.
+In the 1988 Studio Ghibli film Grave of the Fireflies, the father of Setsuko and Seita serves onboard Maya.
 He is assumed to have been killed in the end of the film.

+Maya appears as a character in the 2013 anime Arpeggio of Blue Steel: Ars Nova, produced by Studio Sanzigen and airing from October to December 2013.
+In the series Maya is depicted as a childish and lively Mental Model, acting as an observation unit within the Fleet of Fog.

+Maya was added to World of Warships as a Tier VII Premium Japanese Heavy Cruiser.